Fallon Sends Colbert On-Air Well-Wishes Ahead of Final Late Show

 “Thank you for watching,” Fallon said at the end of his May 20 broadcast.
 “Stay tuned for Late Night with Seth Meyers.
 And Stephen, have a great show tomorrow.
 We’ll be watching.
 Good night everybody.”

 The sendoff came the night before Fallon’s own show is set to go dark in deference to Colbert’s finale.
-As we’ve reported, NBC is airing a repeat of The Tonight Show Starring Jimmy Fallon on Thursday—win hat the network has framed as “a sign of late-night solidarity”—clearing the 11:35 p.m. runway for Colbert’s goodbye.
+As we’ve reported, NBC is airing a repeat of The Tonight Show Starring Jimmy Fallon on Thursday—in what the network has framed as “a sign of late-night solidarity”—clearing the 11:35 p.m. runway for Colbert’s goodbye.
 The Tonight Show will instead air a rare new Friday episode on May 22, with guests Robert De Niro, Jane Rosenthal, and musical guest Maluma.

 ABC’s Jimmy Kimmel Live! is also sitting out Thursday night, with Kimmel choosing not to compete against Colbert’s final broadcast.
 Kimmel made the same move in 2015, when David Letterman signed off from The Late Show.